hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-super-mario-game-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 replicaset.apps/cert-manager-webhook-bf957dc77       1         1         1       18d
 ```

 Below is the deployed self-signed custom resource definition (CRD) *Issuer* in the namespace *cfe-games* where the game applications are deployed.
-You want to generate certificate to this namespace.
+You want to generate the certificate to this namespace.

 ```shell
 $ kubectl get issuer -n cfe-games